BNoone/FfM_Water_Management4Trees/knime_workflows/README.md

 | `lon` | Longitude of grid cell centroid (WGS84) |
 | `uhi` | Monthly mean UHI intensity in Kelvin (delta vs. surrounding rural baseline) |

-This CSV feeds directly into the Life of a Tree Lovable app as the UHI overlay layer, allowing district-level heat stress to be cross-referenced against tree cooling capacity.
+This CSV feeds directly into the Life of a Tree Lovable app as the UHI overlay layer, and is also joined against the Frankfurt tree dataset (via a second KNIME workflow) to produce `trees_enriched.csv` — the file that powers the app's cooling efficiency and watering priority scores.

 ## Reproducing locally